HMS Agamemnon (1781): Legacy

-The Royal Navy will again be adopting the name 'Agamemnon' for one of their Astute-class nuclear submarines, currently under construction in the UK.
+The Royal Navy will again adopt the name 'Agamemnon' for one of their Astute-class nuclear submarines, currently under construction in the UK.

 Agamemnon Channel in the Sunshine Coast region of British Columbia, at the mouth of Jervis Inlet between Nelson Island and the Sechelt Peninsula, was named for Agamemnon by Captain George Henry Richards of HMS Plumper in 1860.